 Since the results of Brexit were announced, we have received a number of enquiries from concerned clients and prospective company owners who are worried about their future options and success.
-We’re all a bit in the dark here, and no one knows for certain what’s going to happen during and after the negations.
-However, we wanted to provide some useful information to put your mind at ease regarding some of the most common company formation queries and concerns.
-It’s not all doom and gloom, so you needn’t worry yourself too much.
+We wanted to provide some useful information to put your mind at ease regarding some of the most common company formation queries and concerns about the impact of Brexit on UK limited companies.

 What will happen to my existing limited company?